ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Now, the newly defined `Array` module contains a `copy` function which has a potentially unexpected side effect, but only if the array to copy has a million cells or above.

-If you're writing functions with non-obvious side effects, don't shadow existing definitions: give the function a descriptive name and document the fact that there's a side-effect that the caller may not be aware of.
+If you're writing functions with non-obvious side effects, don't shadow existing definitions: give the function a descriptive name (e.g. `Array.copy_with_analytics`) and document the fact that there's a side-effect that the caller may not be aware of.

 ### Bad: Side Effects in Arguments